boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/items-accepted-2.md

 * Outdoor play equipment including Little Tikes and Step 2\.
 Equipment MUST be clean and in good condition!
 * Parenting and children's books.
 * Kids DVDs, CDs, and CD-ROMs.
+* Video game systems and games
 * Scooters and perfect condition bikes - absolutely NO rust.
 * Car seats which meet the following criteria:
     * Your car seat has NOT been in an automobile accident (with or without child sitting in it).
     * Your car seat contains its identification label with date of manufacture, model name and/or number.
     * Your car seat is less than four years old.
     * Your car seat has all parts including (if applicable) harness straps, harness clip, seat cover, padding, shield, tether, and bolts.
     * The straps are not worn or frayed.
     * No buckle or metal part shows signs of rust.
     * There are no cracks, bends, or breaks in the plastic shell.
     * Your car seat locking mechanism locks securely and remains locked.
     * Your car seat has a label showing it meets all Federal Motor Vehicle Safety Standards.
     * Your car seat has never been broken or fixed in any way except to retrofit for safety recalls if applicable.
 You have checked for [safety recalls](https://www.nhtsa.gov/recalls#car-seats) and have made any necessary safety retrofits required to meet Motor Vehicle Safety Standards.
     * You have included the instructional manual (copy may be printed easily from most manufacturer websites).
     * You are the original owner.

+Boutique For A Week reserves the right to remove items that do not meet these standards and leave them unsorted at sale end.

 _Spring and Summer clothing may be consigned at all of our sales (cowboy items are accepted all year)._

 _Fall and Winter clothing may be consigned only in our Fall Sale: winter coats, winter sweaters, corduroys, winter boots, turtlenecks, black patent shoes, velvet, flannel, fleece, thermal, wool, sweatshirts/sweatpants, Christmas items, footed pj's and similar items that are clearly intended for cold weather._

+_All of the items at our sale get handled frequently.
+Please note that fragile or easily breakable could possibly become damaged during our sale.
+As a reminder, we are not responsible for any damaged items._